 Landing a job is hard enough on its own, but landing one that fulfills you – now that’s a tougher challenge.
-Yet, it remains the ultimate career goal for most of us
+Yet, it remains the ultimate career goal for most of us.

 To achieve job happiness, it thus makes sense to pursue roles offering greater autonomy and higher salaries.

 Alongside job security, company culture, pay, and a healthy work-life balance; qualifications play a crucial role in landing an “enjoyable” job.
 Professional training equips one with the skills to pursue their desired field, leading to greater “job fit”, and thus, greater work satisfaction

 The best industries that report the happiest people

 On an individual job level, management and director roles (CEOs, COOs, and CFOs, etc.) were unsurprisingly cited as having the highest levels of happiness.
 These positions were almost twice as likely to be thriving than the roles under them.
 Therefore – the higher up on the ladder you are, the greater your job satisfaction.

 As mentioned, high “job fit” influences much of these happiness levels.

-as well as having a passion for their tasks.
+The most satisfied workers reported having their work valued and supported by colleagues, as well as having a passion for their tasks.
 Autonomy and strong, engaging relationships also played a major role with satisfaction.

 Those who reported unhappiness felt “less in control “of the work they did and experienced less support from those in their team.

-The most enjoyable jobs in Australia
+Top 7 most enjoyable jobs in Australia

 Counsellors rank among the top five roles of highest job satisfaction, with weekly earnings averaging at $1,584, above the all-jobs average of $1,460 (source: JobOutlook).
 The ability to work on a flexible schedule and aid people’s lives for the better lends to greater rates of happiness and fulfillment among those in the industry.
 Additionally, it's an ideal career path for those who enjoy solving problems, meeting new people, and building new relationships.